Skip to main content

 document.querySelector('[autocomplete~="street-address"], [autocomplete~="address-line1"]') != null

-This command will read true if autocomplete tags are present, and false otherwise.
+The output will read true if autocomplete tags are present.

 Add autocomplete tags

-If autocomplete tags are not present (see Set up autocomplete tags), you'll have to add them to each HTML input you'd like to autofill.
+If autocomplete tags are not present, you'll have to add them to each HTML input you'd like to autofill.

 Here are common autocomplete tags for addresses.
-This is a non-exaustive list.
+This is a non-exhaustive list.

 Autocomplete tagDescriptionExample